melina-leite/locoselli_et_al_PNAS/README.md

 Variables:

-- Population #	= 	Identification number of the population of trees.
+- Population #	= 	Number of the population of trees.
 - Latitude	=	Site latitude in decimals.
 - Longitude 	=	Site longitude in decimals.
 - Altitude	=	Site altitude above sea level in meters.